-To be added to the Fort Mitchell Living email subscription, please contact Karen Moreland at email@example.com.
+To be added to the Fort Mitchell Living email subscription, contact Editor, Karen Moreland at email@example.com.

 Next Generation Leader Award: Government and Public Affair